ncarlier/webhookd/README.md

 $ webhookd --notification-uri=http://requestb.in/v9b229v9
 ```

-Note that only the output of the script prefixed by "notify:" is sent to the notification channel.
+> Note: Only the output of the script prefixed by "notify:" is sent to the notification channel.
 If the output does not contain a prefixed line, no notification will be sent.

 **Example:**